va3c/viewer/va3c-hacker/r2-4dev/enable-drag-and-drop-json-files.md

 If you drop the file over the menu or this message, there will be a boo boo.

-Currently only Three.js JSON files are supported.
+Currently only Three.js JSON, OBJ and STL files are supported.
+You may load a Three.js HTML file.
+It will instantly overwrite everything you have done,

 You may load any template you wish prior to the drag and drop.